kwalczuk/Vitalll-Zoom-Keypad/README.md

 Setup Instructions and download: https://github.com/kwalczuk/Vitalll-Keypad-Studio-Software

+> [!NOTE]
-This software is still in development
+> This software is still in development and receiving updates

 ## 2. Setup for use **Without** Software